jjuanrivvera/.github/profile/README.md

-# Juan Rivera - Full Stack Developer & DevOps Engineer
+# Juan Rivera - Full Stack Developer

 Welcome to my GitHub organization!
 This is where I build and maintain open-source tools and libraries for the developer community.